 December 1 - 31

-Walk in permits are issued one day in advance of your hiking date in Kanab at the Grand Staircase Escalante National Monument (GSENM) visitor center.
-The address is 745 E. Highway 89, the phone number is (435) 644-1300.
-The visitor center is open from 8:00 AM to 4:30 PM seven days a week.
-The visitor center is on the North side of Highway 89 as you head east towards Page just after the Kanab City Cemetery.
-If you pass the Comfort Inn you've gone too far.
+Walk in permits are issued one day in advance of your hiking date in Kanab at the Kanab center.
+The Kanab Center is located at 20 North 100 East on US 89 two blocks east of the Best Western Red Hills.
+Visitors are asked to park on the east side of the building in the rear parking lot.
 From March 15 to November 15 permits will be issued every day of the week excluding national holidays.
 During the winter months (approximately November 16-March 15) weekend and Monday permits are issued on Friday.
 The lottery in Kanab is held at 9 AM Utah time.
 If you are hiking alone your chances for a permit are better than for a group since there are relatively few single hikers looking for permits.
-For example if permits were already issued for two groups of four and a single, and you are the only single left you will get a permit unless a group is willing to be split up.
+For example if permits were already issued for three groups of five, and you are the only single left you will get a permit unless a group is willing to be split up.

 The number of applicants at the walk-in lottery varies greatly by month, and slightly by week day.
 I recently received data from the BLM showing the number of applicants by day for the period Nov 5,2012 - November 30, 2013.
 From 2013 to 2018 the number of permit applications has nearly doubled so your odds are only about half of what the 2013 data shows.
 The data was generally of good quality but there were some limitations: the lottery is not held during weekends during the winter months, it is not held when the office is closed for national holidays, and the government shutdown occurred in this period.
 There were also a very small number of points where data was not available.
 After reviewing the raw data I adjusted it so that no data was missing.
 Based on the adjusted data I drew the following conclusions: